minio/docs/source/administration/object-management.rst

 Administrators typically control the creation and configuration of buckets.
 Client applications can then use :ref:`S3-compatible SDKs <minio-drivers>` to create, list, retrieve, and delete objects on the MinIO deployment.
-Client's therefore drive the overall hierarchy of data within a given bucket or prefix, where Administrators can exercise control using :ref:`policies <minio-policy>` to grant or deny access to an action or resource.
+Clients therefore drive the overall hierarchy of data within a given bucket or prefix, where Administrators can exercise control using :ref:`policies <minio-policy>` to grant or deny access to an action or resource.

 MinIO has no hard :ref:`thresholds <minio-server-limits>` on the number of buckets, objects, or prefixes on a given deployment.
 The relative performance of the hardware and networking underlying the MinIO deployment may create a practical limit to the number of objects in a given prefix or bucket.